solarwinds/solarwinds-apm-ruby/README.md

 Custom instrumentation for a library, database or other service can be authored fairly easily.
-Generally, instrumentation of a library is done by wrapping select operations of that library and timing their execution using the SolarWindsAPM Tracing SDK which then reports the metrics to the users' AppOptics dashboard.
+Generally, instrumentation of a library is done by wrapping select operations of that library and timing their execution using the SolarWindsAPM Tracing SDK which then reports the metrics to the users' SolarWinds dashboard.

 Here, I'll use a stripped down version of the Dalli instrumentation (`lib/appoptics/inst/dalli.rb`) as a quick example of how to instrument a client library (the dalli gem).